Starch is, roughly speaking, a substance made up of sugar molecules bound together.

 If starch is added mixed with cold water or beurre manié, it must be cooked a bit after to remove the raw starchy flavour.

-Different starches have different strong and weak points: for instance, tapioca and arrowroot give a gloss; cornstarch does not.
+Different starches have different properties.
+For instance, tapioca and arrowroot give a gloss; cornstarch does not.

 Pregelatinized starch is starch that has been pre-cooked, so that it will thicken even in cold water, without heat.